-“I think that if women stand behind women – both women as audience, women as listeners and viewers and women as co-workers within the broadcast field – we’d just be supportive and give each other a little encouragement, it would make all the difference.”
+“I think that if women stand behind women – both women as an audience, women as listeners and viewers, and women as co-workers within the broadcast field – we’d just be supportive and give each other a little encouragement, it would make all the difference.”
 Marion Keisker MacInnes

 The Elvis record today

 In 2015, Jack White anonymously purchased the acetate disk of Elvis’s 1953 recording in an auction for $300,000.
 The recording was digitally transferred by Alan Stoker.
 A video of the process is here